Abhaysh64/CADY-food-delivery-chatbot/README.txt

 Directory structure
 ===================
+frontend: website code
 backend: Contains Python FastAPI backend code
-db: contains the dump of the database. you need to import this into your MySQL db by using MySQL workbench tool
+database: contains the dump of the database. you need to import this into your MySQL db by using MySQL workbench tool
-dialogflow_assets: this has training phrases etc. for our intents
-frontend: website code
+CADY_zip_file: you can import this zip file in your Dialogflow agent.
+It contains the intents, contexts and entities of the model

 Install these modules
 ======================